meizabel/documentation/biz-model/aggregate-states.md

 An Aggregate State consists of the Aggregate Identifier and  at least one more field.

+Below you can see a sample of the Aggregate State definition:

 ```protobuf
 message Order {
     // The unique order id.